Retinol vs Bakuchiol: The Ultimate Skincare Showdown

-I've written a deep dive about the skincare ingredient bakuchiol, and I've also discussed the reasons some people quit retinoids in favour of a natural alternative.
+I've written extensively about the skincare ingredient bakuchiol, and I've also discussed the main reasons people quit retinoids.
 However, there's no question that retinoids are highly effective, so now it's time to pit the two ingredients head-to-head in this article that will definitively compare bakuchiol vs retinol.

-If you've decided you cannot (or will not) use retinoids, you've probably been scouring Sephora's shelves for an effective replacement option.
+If you've decided you cannot (or will not) use retinoids, you've probably been scouring Sephora's shelves for an effective bakuchiol serum.
 Wrinkles and acne can be stamped out with different strategies and ingredients.
 Bakuchiol is the popular choice, and there's good reason why.

-But in the debate between bakuchiol vs retinol, what comes out ahead?
+But in the fight between bakuchiol vs retinol, what comes out ahead?

 TL/DR